sevos19/sevos/README.md

 ***Remove a user from a group*.**
- RemoveRelation method, accepts 2 parameters which both are positive integers.
+ `RemoveRelation` method, accepts 2 parameters which both are positive integers.
 The 1<sup>st</sup> one refers to the user’s Id and the 2<sup>nd</sup> to the group’s Id.

 `$eFrontProSDK->GetAPI(‘UserGroup’)->RemoveRelation($userId, $groupId);`

 ***Add a user in a course*.**
- AddRelation method, accepts 3 parameters which.
-The 1<sup>st</sup> one refers to the user’s Id (positive integer), the 2<sup>nd</sup> to the course’s Id (positive integer) and 3rd to whether you want to force the operation or not, if the requested course belongs to a curriculum.
+ `AddRelation` method, accepts 3 parameters which.
+The 1<sup>st</sup> one refers to the user’s Id (positive integer), the 2<sup>nd</sup> to the course’s Id (positive integer) and 3<sup>rd</sup> to whether you want to force the operation or not, if the requested course belongs to a curriculum.
 The last parameter is set to false by default.

 `$eFrontProSDK->GetAPI(‘CourseUser’)->AddRelation($userId, $courseId, $force);`

 ***Add a user in a curriculum*.**
- AddRelation method, accepts 3
+ `AddRelation` method, accepts 3 parameters which.
- parameters which.
 The 1<sup>st</sup> one refers to the user’s Id (positive integer), the 2<sup>nd</sup> to the curriculum’s Id (positive integer) and 3rd to whether you want to force the operation or not.
 The